byynine/webgrep/README.md

-Print lines that match patterns for all of the web pages of a website.
+Print lines that match patterns for all web pages of a website.